psychemedia/sin-eater-resources/src/_through_1880s.md

-# Through the 1880s
+# Through the 1880s, Part I

-Throughout the 1880s, occasional references to the sin-eater occur in various *Notes and Queries* style columns, along with occasional reference works on folklore that make mentions of the tradition although add nothing of real substance to our understanding of it.
+Throughout the 1880s, occasional references to the sin-eater occurs in various *Notes and Queries* style columns, along with occasional reference works on folklore that make mentions of the tradition although add nothing of real substance to our understanding of it.

-also paxton hood, aubrey gentilisme

----
+Two publications stand out in particular: Paxton Hood's *Cristmas Evans*, which added nothing new, but got noticed, and the publication of an edited edition of Aubrey's manuscripts, *Remaines of Gentilisme* by James Britten.

 ## *The Antiquities of Laugharne, Pendine*, Mary Curtis, 1880